Human–animal marriage: Folklore

 The practice of animal-human marriage has made appearances in folklore and several mythological stories where it is often understood to mean a deity-human marriage involving gods or heroes.
 Many tribes of the Native Americans in the United States trace the origin of humanity to marriages between other animals and humans.
 The indigenous Cheyenne have a story of animal-human marriage in "The Girl who Married a Dog".
 In other Native American myths, animal spirits frequently assume human form.
 In many cases they are not seen as literal animals, but representatives from the animal kingdom.
 The Chinese folktale "The Goddess of the Silkworm" is an example of a tale where a woman marries a horse.
 A similar Irish legend tells of a king who marries a horse, symbolizing a divine union between the king and the goddess of the land.

 The most famous animal-as-bridegroom story that has survived in modern times is Beauty and the Beast by Gabrielle-Suzanne de Villeneuve.
-According to Bernard Sergent, "human–animal marriage is an union that is too remote as incest is a too close one.
+According to Bernard Sergent, "human–animal marriage is a union that is too remote as incest is a too close one.
 Compared to a balanced marriage, between humans but from another clan or another village, that is to say–depending on the society–within the framework of a well measured endogamy or exogamy, incest transgresses the norm because it is an exaggerated endogamy, and animal marriage transgresses it because it is an exaggerated exogamy."